LibStructLDN/liberatingstructureslondon.org.uk/_posts/2019-03-12-April-meetup.md

 title: April meetup
 categories: [meetups]
 tags: [forthcoming]
-excerpt: Our April meetup will be on 30 April 2019
+excerpt: Our April meetup will be on 30 April 2019 at Wellcome Trust
 ---

-Our April meetup will take place on Tuesday 30 April 2019.
+Our April meetup will take place on Tuesday 30 April 2019 at Wellcome Trust.

 We haven't planned the meetup yet.